aappddeevv/dynamics-client/docs/src/main/tut/docs/entity.md

 account,/accounts?$select=accountid&$filter=importsequencenumber eq 20
 ```

-Note that you can run a bulk delete job directly on CRM and use a sophisticated
+You can run a bulk delete job directly on CRM and use a sophisticated FetchXml
-FetchXml query.
-This delete functionality is designed to handle simple delete
+query.
+This delete functionality is designed to handle simple delete scenarios
-scenarios that you often run into after a bad data load in a script.
+that you often run into after a bad data load in a script.

+To find the sequence number of an import, use `dynamicscli importdata list-imports`.

 ## Examples

-## Future
+* `dynamicsclient entity delete connection
+  '/connections?$select=connectionid&$filter=importsequencenumber eq 176`: Delete connections that
+  were imported with an import sequence number of 176.
+* `dynamicsclient entity delete --query-file deleteme.json`: Delete based on the queries contained in the
+  json file similar to above.